geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 - **[Focus on Human-Facing Optimization APIs](#geohot-000631)**: Rather than “fully rendering/running” everything, he wants better APIs for humans to specify optimizations (e.g., splitting kernels), then LLMs can iterate like humans do.
 - **[Viz as Machine-Consumable Artifact](#geohot-000727)**: Notes Viz can run with `viz=-1`/`viz=-2` to output a pickle without a server; describes Claude reading the pickle and iterating, motivating Viz outputs that machines can consume.
 - **[LLM Productivity Needs Precise Specs & Fast Feedback](#geohot-000805)**: Emphasizes the future-critical code is what lets LLMs experiment “without fear of breaking things,” with quick checks for correctness—LLMs need precisely specified problems to avoid going off the rails.
-- **[Llama Training Status: JIT Workaround + Multi-Device Wins](#chenyu-001046)**: Chenyu reports a workaround so gradient accumulation works under JIT; once that’s in place, CPU offload and multi-device “just work first try,” highlighting TinyGrad’s strength across backends.
+- **[LLaMA Training Status: JIT Workaround + Multi-Device Wins](#chenyu-001046)**: Chenyu reports a workaround so gradient accumulation works under JIT; once that’s in place, CPU offload and multi-device “just work first try,” highlighting TinyGrad’s strength across backends.
 - **[Planned JIT Refactor: Capture Less Aggressively](#geohot-001142)**: Geohot says current JIT “counts to three” then captures; he plans to make it see the same thing five times before capturing so “when I add the JIT things break” should mostly go away.
 - **[Speed Strategy: Layer Tests → Throw LLM at Optimization](#geohot-001326)**: Wants good per-layer speed tests so they can “throw Claude at making that layer fast,” using both automated search and “hand search” for standout wins.
 - **[Assembly Visualizer & Python RDNA Tooling Vision](#geohot-001630)**: Praises the new assembly graph; proposes a tasteful Python disassembler/assembler/simulator (moving away from LLVM) and pushing toward RDNA3 assembly as the first fully supported target.
 - **[Endgame: Minimal Full AMD Driver + Better GPU Execution Views](#geohot-001939)**: Wants the stack to output correct GPU bitcode with a “complete full AMD driver” under 20k LOC; also wants views that show bottlenecks/latencies and tighter coupling with execution traces (mentions SQTT parser limitations).
 - **[LLM Coherence “Doesn’t Lose the Plot” Claim](#geohot-002313)**: Says older LLMs lose the plot quickly but claims Opus 4.5 persists and stays coherent for “four hours and 49 minutes,” though Chenyu notes it can stay too coherent on a wrong path.
 - **[Driver Update: MI350 Support + AQL/XCC Sync Issue](#nimlgen-002454)**: Nimlgen reports working on MI350 support and driver stability; describes an AQL queue reset/reupload issue that fails to sync across XCCs (also seen in AMD’s driver), with a current workaround of reusing the queue.
-- **[Cleanup & Consolidation: Delete Old Infra + One LLM Home](#geohot-003351)**: Encourages deleting old code in extra/external (e.g., ShapeTracker/lazy buffer); wants to delete other LLM implementations and consolidate on TinyGradApps LLM (mentions it supports Llama, Qwen, Alma, and a compact MOE).
+- **[Cleanup & Consolidation: Delete Old Infra + One LLM Home](#geohot-003351)**: Encourages deleting old code in extra/external (e.g., ShapeTracker/lazy buffer); wants to delete other LLM implementations and consolidate on TinyGradApps LLM (mentions it supports LLaMA, Qwen, Alma, and a compact MOE).
 - **[Replace heuristics.py with RLVR-Trained LLM Search](#geohot-003446)**: Proposes using “RLVR” (reinforcement learning from verifiable rewards) to fine-tune a coder model on kernel performance traces; imagines an LLM that one-shots optimizations, with “search” being how long/many shots (1/3/10) you run it.